Best 6 ways how to use a home equity line of credit wisely

-A home equity line is a powerful financial tool.
+Home equity is a powerful financial tool if used correctly.
+Some of the most popular tools to access the equity you have in your home are home equity credit lines, or HELOCs, home equity loans, and cash-out refinances.
 If you've worked hard to pay down your mortgage, you can use your home equity to fund a number of projects.
-But use your home equity funds wisely.
+But make sure to use your home equity funds wisely.
 Using this loan to buy a fancy car or fund a lavish vacation isn't a great investment since you'll be paying interest on your purchase long after the car is gone or the travel memories have faded.
 In addition, you could be putting your home at risk for short-lived luxuries if you run into financial trouble down the road.
-The smarter way to use a home equity line is for investments in your future.
+The smartest way to use a home equity line of credit is for investments in your future.
 Take a look at these smart ways to get the most out of your home equity line funds.

-Top 6 ways to use a home equity line wisely
+Top 6 ways to use a home equity line of credit wisely

 1. Make smart home improvements

 Best of all, there are tax advantages to using a home equity line for home improvement projects.
-Despite changes to tax laws, home equity benefits are still available.
+Despite changes to tax laws, home equity benefits are still available, including deducting interest payments made on your HELOC on your taxes on mortgage and home credit lines up to $750,000.

 2. Consolidate high-interest debt